 Ladd Keith is a planning faculty member and Director of Academic Initiatives and Student Success at The University of Arizona’s College of Architecture, Planning, and Landscape Architecture.
 He leads the Sustainable Built Environments degree program and other strategic initiatives related to college’s academic programs.
-His research interests are in the integration of climate change adaptation science and policy for the urban planning and design of cities.
-He has taught a number of courses including Sustainable Development, Sustainable Design and Planning, Public Participation and Dispute Resolution, Regional Planning, Planning Theory, and Professional Communication and Presentation.
+His research interests focus on the use of climate change science in the planning and design of cities in the southwest to mitigate contributions to global change and increase resilience to climate impacts.
+He has developed and taught a number of courses including Sustainable Development, Sustainable Design and Planning, Public Participation and Dispute Resolution, Regional Planning, Planning Theory, and Professional Communication and Presentation.

 Mr. Keith is a native Tucsonan and a graduate of The University of Arizona with a Master of Science in Planning.
 Prior to his master’s degree, he earned a Bachelor of Arts in Media Arts with a Minor in Japanese.
 He currently lives in Tucson with his husband and their son and daughter.